Vyral/base-template/_posts/2018-05-01-investors-have-you-considered-purchasing-a-foreclosure-property.md

 ---
 layout: post
 title: 'Investors: Have You Considered Purchasing a Foreclosure Property?'
-date: 2018-05-01 21:40:33
+date: 2018-05-01 21:40:00
 tags:
   - Real Estate
   - Market Update
-  - >-
+excerpt: >-
-    nvestors: Don’t underestimate the opportunities presented by foreclosure properties.
+  Investors: Don’t underestimate the opportunities presented by foreclosure properties.
 Bank-owned distress properties are a great resource for those with the skills and resources to extract their true value.
-excerpt:
 enclosure:
 pullquote: >-
   Foreclosure properties represent some of the best investment opportunities for